kkalisz/tribalfarm/.junie/guidelines.md

    In the `init` method of the GameDataBase class, add code to create a new object store for your data type if it doesn't already exist.
 Specify the keyPath for the store, which is usually the primary key field of your data model.

+   **Important**: After adding new entities, you must update the database version (the second parameter in the openDB function) to trigger the upgrade callback and create the new object store.

 ### Adding Database Access Methods

 After defining the database schema, add methods to access the data: